AFLplusplus/Website/content/_index.md

 # AFL++ Overview

-AFLplusplus is the son of the [American Fuzzy Lop](http://lcamtuf.coredump.cx/afl/) fuzzer and was created initially to incorporate all the best features developed in the years for the fuzzers in the AFL family and not merged in AFL cause it is not updated since November 2017.
+AFLplusplus is the son of the [American Fuzzy Lop](http://lcamtuf.coredump.cx/afl/) fuzzer by Michal "lcamtuf" Zalewski and was created initially to incorporate all the best features developed in the years for the fuzzers in the AFL family and not merged in AFL cause it is not updated since November 2017.

 ![screen1]({{% rel %}}screenshot1.png{{% /rel %}})